ivanmonov85/dbfunts/README.md

 - Data object model
 1. *User*

-### Database
+### Database and Infrastructure
-- `Postgre`
+- [`PostgreSQL`](https://hub.docker.com/_/postgres) v13.6 'postgres' image from DockerHub
+- [`Adminer`](https://hub.docker.com/_/adminer) UI v4.7.8 used for DB management
-- Sequelize v6 is used as ORM for Postgres
+- [Sequelize](https://sequelize.org/) v6 is used as ORM for Postgres

-- **Note:** Migration scripts are not automated in this release and must be run manually.
+**Note:** Database migration scripts are not automated in this release and must be run manually.

 ### Testing
-- `Postman` v9.14 was used for testing and used collection and environment are exported to the 'postman' folder.
+- [`Postman`](https://www.postman.com/) v9.14 was used for testing and used collection and environment are exported in v2.1 format to the 'postman' folder.

 The Authentication is **automated** in the 'Get Auth Token' action which copies the received token in the {{authorization}} environment variable and is used in the other actions.